AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

   }
 }'
 ```
 If you forget to set the options for the configurable product (parent), you get an error when you try to associate a child product to the configurable product.
-The error message will be similar to the following example:
+The error message is similar to the following example:

 `{"message":"The parent product doesn't have configurable product options.","trace":"#0 [internal function]: Magento\\ConfigurableProduct\\Model\\LinkManagement->addChild('Kids-Hawaiian-U...'}`

-## Link first child product to the configurable
+## Link the child product to the configurable

 Now, you have created three simple products:

 - `"Kids Hawaiian Ukulele Red"`,
 - `"Kids-Hawaiian-Ukulele-Blue"`
 - `"Kids-Hawaiian-Ukulele-Green"`

 Add these simple products as children of the configurable product by using the API to send the following POST request for each product.
 Submit a separate request for each product.

 For each request, update the `childSKU` value with the value for the child product you are adding.
 The following example assigns the simple product `kids-Hawaiian-Ukulele-red` to the configurable product with the SKU `Kids-Hawaiian-Ukulele-red`.

 ```bash